shrisawant144/COMMLINK/CommLink/docs/Beginners_Complete_Guide.md

 - Recipient reads the letter

 **CommLink System**:
+- You select a data format (JSON, XML, CSV, TEXT, BINARY, HEX)
-- You type a JSON message
+- You type a message in the chosen format
 - Specify destination (IP address and port)
 - Click "Send"
-- Network delivers it
+- Network delivers it with format information
-- Other computer receives and displays it
+- Other computer receives, processes, and displays it

 ### Why This Matters